BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 The comments beginning with `#SBATCH` tell SLURM various information about the job.
 The acutal commands to run appear after these comments.
-In this case, it just returns current datetime at 3s interval.
+In this case, it just returns current datetime at 10s interval.

+> ## Waiting in bash
+> To halt the execution of commands for certain period of time,
+> `wait` command is used followed by the period of time.
+{: .tips}

-Change the &lt;email_address&gt; to your UF email address.
+Change the &lt;email_address&gt; to your email address where you can check email.
 Once you are done, press <kbd>Ctrl</kbd>+<kbd>x</kbd> (<kbd>Cmd</kbd>+<kbd>x</kbd> in MacOS) to return to bash prompt.
 Press <kbd>Y</kbd> to save the changes made to the file.